bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 Permissions
 ===========

-This is a purely informative page which outlines your current permissions on this installation of Bugzilla.
+This is an informational page which outlines your current permissions on this installation of Bugzilla.

-A complete list of permissions in a default install of Bugzilla is below.
+A complete list of available permissions in a default install of Bugzilla is below.
 Your administrator may have defined other permissions.
-Only users with *editusers* privileges can change the permissions of other users.
+Only users with the *editusers* permission can change the permissions of other users.

 admin
-    Indicates user is an Administrator.

-bz_canusewhineatothers
-    Indicates user can configure whine reports for other users.

-bz_canusewhines
-    Indicates user can configure whine reports for self.

-bz_quip_moderators
-    Indicates user can moderate quips.
+    User is an administrator, which (in normal circumstances) means they can do anything.

+tweakparams
+    Permits user to change administration :ref:`Parameters <parameters>`, and to enable, disable and change the default value of :ref:`General Preferences <generalpreferences>`.

 bz_sudoers
-    Indicates user can perform actions as other users.
+    Permits user to impersonate and perform actions as other users.
+This is useful for admins to reproduce problems with Bugzilla, such as permissions problems, that other users see.

 bz_sudo_protect
-    Indicates user cannot be impersonated by other users.
+    Indicates user cannot be impersonated by other users who have the *bz_sudoers* permission.

-canconfirm
-    Indicates user can confirm a bug or mark it a duplicate.

 creategroups
-    Indicates user can create and destroy groups.
+    Permits user to create, delete and edit permission groups.

-editbugs
-    Indicates user can edit all bug fields.

 editclassifications
-    Indicates user can create, destroy and edit classifications.
+    Permits user to create, delete and edit classifications.

 editcomponents
-    Indicates user can create, destroy and edit products, components, versions, milestones and flag types.
+    Permits user to create, delete and edit products, components, versions, milestones and flag types.

+    This capability can also be given on a per-product basis.

 editkeywords
-    Indicates user can create, destroy and edit keywords.
+    Permits user to create, delete and edit keywords.

 editusers
-    Indicates user can create, disable and edit users.
+    Permits user to create, disable and edit users.

-tweakparams
-    Indicates user can change :ref:`Parameters <parameters>`.
+canconfirm
+    Permits user to confirm a bug (move it from UNCONFIRMED to another status).

+    This permission is only used if you are using the UNCONFIRMED status in any products.
+The *editbugs* permission implies this permission.

+    This capability can also be given on a per-product basis.

+editbugs
+    Permits user to edit all fields on a bug.
+Without this permission, users can only edit bugs where they are the reporter or the assignee, or add comments.

+    This capability can also be given on a per-product basis.

+bz_canusewhines
+    Permits user to configure whine reports to be sent to themselves.

+bz_canusewhineatothers
+    Permits user to configure whine reports to be sent to other users.

+bz_quip_moderators
+    Permits user to moderate the list of quips (pithy sayings at the top of bug lists).